-Auditors' Fees for Empire Company Limited and its Subsidiaries

-Fisc cal Year Ended
+AUDITOR'S FEES FOR EMPIRE COMPANY LIMITED AND ITS SUBSIDIARIES

+Fiscal Y ear Ended

-May 2, 2015 May 3, 2014
+May 7, 2016 May 2, 2015

-Audit Fees \$2,713,845 \$3,110,636
+Audit Fees \$ 2,260,000 \$ 2,713,845

-Audit Related Fees 342,529 272,849
+Audit Related Fees 146,610 342,529

-Tax Fees 94,466 307,013
+Tax Fees 27,500 94,466

-Other Fees 67,783 60,142
+Other Fees 54,277 67,783

-Total Fees \$3,218,623 \$3,750,640
+Total Fees \$ 2,488,387 \$ 3,218,623

-Audit fees include fees for the audit of the annual consolidated financial statements, audits of other required financial statements and reviews of quarterly interim financial statements.

-Audit related fees are for services including consultations on accounting and disclosure matters, employee benefit plan audits and French translation.

-Tax fees include tax planning and project based assignments related to regulatory compliance.
+For fiscal 2016, audit fees include fees for the audit of the annual consolidated financial statements, reviews of quarterly interim condensed financial statements and audits of employee benefit plan financial statements.
+Audit related fees are for services including special purpose audits and French translation.
+Tax fees include various consultations on specific items and assistance with US tax compliance.
+Other fees include Canadian Public Accountability Board fees.

-Other fees for the year ended May 2, 2015 include Canadian Public Accountability Board fees as well as other services provided by Grant Thornton LLP for project based assignments that are not audit or audit related.

 The Audit Committee monitors and reviews the independence of the auditors on an ongoing basis.
 A policy that requires the pre-approval of engagements for services of the external auditors has been implemented and, during the pre-approval process, it is considered whether the nature and extent of these services is compatible with maintaining the independence of the external auditors.
-It has been concluded that the independence of Grant Thornton LLP has not been compromised by the services provided.
+It has been concluded that the independence of PricewaterhouseCoopersLLP has not been compromised by the services provided.